 What Is The Problem With Scuba Diving And Then Flying?

-The problem is with diving and then flying the reason is there is an increased risk of decompression sickness which is caused by a high concentration of nitrogen in the blood from the compressed air in the scuba tanks.
+The problem with diving and then flying is there is an increased risk of decompression sickness which is caused by a high concentration of nitrogen in the blood from the compressed air in the scuba tanks.

 Your body needs time to get it down to a healthy level before going up to altitude.
 If there is a high level of nitrogen in the body it can form into bubbles at lower pressures with can lead to decompression sickness.